spsforks/QB64-Wiki/Windows-Libraries.md

 ## Top Most Window

 >  This Windows only procedure will make the program window always stay on top of other windows, but not always in focus.
-(See [Windows_Libraries#Focus](Windows-Libraries#Focus))
+(See [Windows Libraries](Windows-Libraries))

 ```vb